rondlite/reaction-docs/website/versioned_docs/version-v1.4.0/plugin-intro-1.md

 ### What do I need to know to create a plugin?

-The concepts in this tutorial are mostly Reaction-specific and don't get into some of the more difficult-to-grasp (but cool) elements of Meteor such as pub/sub or reactivity.
+The concepts in this tutorial are mostly demand-ecific and don't get into some of the more difficult-to-grasp (but cool) elements of Meteor such as pub/sub or reactivity.
 But to understand what is happening you should probably have the following:

 * A basic understanding of Javascript